Kota people (India): Society

-Kotas were observed to be domiciled in seven relatively large nuclear villages intercepted between Toda and Badaga settlements.
+Kotas were settled in seven relatively large nuclear villages interspersed between Toda and Badaga settlements.
 Six villages were within the Nilgiris district in Tamil Nadu and the seventh one in the Wayanad district in Kerala.
 Kota villages are known as Kokkal in their language and as Kotagiri by outsiders.
-Each village had three exogamous clans of similar name.
-Each clan settled in a street called Kerr or Kerri.
-Clan members were prohibited from marrying within each within the same village but could from the same clan or any other clan from non-native village.
-The relationship between similarly named clans was unknown and no social hierarchy was evident amongst the inter and intra village clans.
+Each village had three 'kerr' (street) and people from same kerr are not supposed to intermarry, in order to avoid parallel cousin marriage.
+No social hierarchy was evident amongst the inter- and intra-village kerrs.

-Women’s position
+Position of women

-Women had a greater say in choosing their marriage partners than in any mainstream Indian villages and also helped out in many economic activities.
+Women had a greater say in choosing their marriage partners than in any mainstream Indian villages and also participated in many economic activities.
 They had the right to divorce.
 They were also exclusively engaged in making pottery.
 According to early western observers, unlike Toda women, who were friendly towards visitors to their villages, Kota women maintained their distance from outsiders.
-Wives of Kota priests played equally important ritual role in religious functions.
+Wives of Kota priests played an equally important ritual role in religious functions.
 Women who became possessed to flute music are called Pembacol and were consulted during important village decisions.
-Women also had specialized roles associated with cultivation, domestic chores and social functions.
+Women also had specialised roles associated with cultivation, domestic chores and social functions.